Bedford Fellowship

 Scheme overview

-The Bedford Fellow will make use of the John Evan Bedford Library of Furniture History held within the Brotherton Library and may consult material from the complementary Art and Antiques Market Collections.
+The Bedford Fellowship is a short-term postdoctoral fellowship designed for a researcher with a background in the arts and humanities to make use of and promote the John Evan Bedford Library of Furniture History in University of Leeds Libraries.
+The Fellowship allows you to spend time working with this collection on campus at the University of Leeds, and to consult material from the complementary Art and Antiques Market Collections.
 The scheme is co-delivered by Leeds Arts and Humanities Research Institute and Cultural Collections and Galleries, University of Leeds Libraries.

 John Bedford assembled his library over a period of 45 years and gifted it in 2019 to the University of Leeds.
 The focus of the library is 17th-20th century furniture history, particularly British, and its intersection with other subjects, for example, garden design and history, topography, metalwork in relation to furnishings, textiles, interior design, the English home, architecture, and the Grand Tour.
 The library comprises some 5,500 printed items and extensive archival material, including the research notes of the furniture historians Edward T. Joy and Pauline Agius.